Imran4424/C-Problems-and-Solutions-step-by-step/readme.txt

 1.15.
 Write a program that read any octal number and display equivalent decimal number 1.16.
 Write a program that read any hexadecimal number and display equivalent decimal number

 1.17.
+Write a program that read as many characters as need to read your name and display the characters
+      sequencially without spaces

-Write a program that read and display your name 1.18.
+1.18.
+Write a program that read and display your name 1.19.
 Write a program that read and display a line of text

-1.19.
-Write a program that read any date in the format DD/MM/YYYY and displays day, month and year separately 1.20.
-Write a program that read any date in the format DD-MM-YYYY and displays day, month and year separately 1.21.
-Write a program that read any date in the format DD MM YYYY and displays day, month and year separately 1.22.
+1.20.
+Write a program that read any date in the format DD/MM/YYYY and displays day, month and year separately 1.21.
+Write a program that read any date in the format DD-MM-YYYY and displays day, month and year separately 1.22.
+Write a program that read any date in the format DD MM YYYY and displays day, month and year separately 1.23.
 Write a program that read any date in the format DD,MM,YYYY and displays day, month and year separately